-PR = performance ratio (ratio between final yield and in-plane radiation); project-specific with default value of 0.80 for ground-mount systems and 0.75 for roof-mount systems [3]
+PR = performance ratio (ratio between final yield and inplane radiation); project-specific with default value of 0.80 for ground-mount systems and 0.75 for roof mount systems [3].

 Linear annual degradation following the first year of deployment is assumed over the project life (default value of 25 years based on warranty life) and used to estimate average annual power output over the project life.
-The annual degradation rate is based on the type of PV technology and the location of the installation, as PV output is temperaturedependent.
+The annual degradation rate is based on the type of PV technology and the location of the installation.
 For the photovoltaics (PV) industry, linear annual degradation of approximately 0.67% per year is generally assumed [3].